 6. Do Data Entry

-Most jobs you can do at home require an internet connection, but a data entry job requires a high-speed internet connection.
+Most jobs you can do at home require an internet connection, but an online data entry job requires a high-speed internet connection.
 It’s because you will work on databases of companies so a low-speed internet connection may hinder you from performing your tasks effectively.

 Moreover, it may not require high professional skills or a degree, but you must be accurate and quick at inputting data.